 Here, TMC is at a threshold of exploring in Popperian terms an approximation to the truth of TMC’s manufacturing system.
 This is the point of departure in the knowledge construction process27 where people experience how and what to learn for changing their manufacturing reality.

 TMC are identifying their routine practices for solving problems.
 That is problems have been solved through reactive learning.

-As will be seen in section 3.7 TMC in the knowledge creating mode explores the opportunities for change given by the textbook variant of their manufacturing Species.
+As will be seen below in “Moving out of ignorance and into knowledge creation mode”, TMC in the knowledge creating mode explores the opportunities for change given by the textbook variant of their manufacturing Species.
 Thus adaptive learning takes place.

-In 3.8 the change settings, TCM may choose to make changes to several characteristics.
+In the “Change” section below the change settings, TCM may choose to make changes to several characteristics.
 Although this is about adapting to the textbook characteristics, it is also an expansion to the present context of TCM.
 This exercise is about crossing the boundaries of the old TMC and creating a “new” TCM.
 At this boundary zone there is expansive learning.

 The survey begins by asking relatively few questions designed to quickly narrow down to the manufacturer’s production system using the hierarchy.
 At each of the main branches on the hierarchy is a ‘primary evolutionary character’.
 Thus in theory, the system should be able to quickly identify a general production system with only 3-5 questions — one sometimes two questions at each of the points on the Linnaean ‘decision tree’.
 The speed-read method used for identifying a specific manufacturer’s layout system is illustrated here through the TMC case.